Thomas Boleyn, 1st Earl of Wiltshire: Titles obtained

 Boleyn's claims to the Earldom of Wiltshire also depended upon his Irish relatives.
 This time, he had to go back to his maternal great-grandfather, James Butler, 4th Earl of Ormond, to establish a claim.
 While James Butler was indeed the 1st Earl of Wiltshire (of the third creation), on 1 May 1461 he lost his titles and his life when he was executed by the victorious Yorkists.
 The title was subsequently revived (in fourth and fifth creations) and bestowed on people unrelated to the Butlers of Ormond.
 This did not prevent the creation of the earldom for the 6th time.
 On 8 December 1529 Thomas Boleyn, Viscount Rochford, was created Earl of Wiltshire and Earl of Ormond.

 Also on 8 December 1529, the Earl of Wiltshire's only surviving son, George, was granted the courtesy title of Viscount Rochford.
-His title of Viscount, although initially a courtesy title, ceased to be a mere courtesy title sometime before 13 July 1530.
+His title of Viscount, although initially a courtesy title, ceased to be so sometime before 13 July 1530.
 On 17 May 1536, Lord Rochford was executed for treason, and all his titles were forfeited.
 His widow, Jane, Viscountess Rochford, however, continued to use the title after her husband's death.
 Lady Rochford was herself attainted for treason and beheaded at Tower Green (not Tower Hill) within the Tower of London on 13 February 1542 with Henry VIII's fifth wife, Queen Catherine Howard.

 Boleyn was appointed Lord Privy Seal in 1530.
 In 1532, his daughter Anne was granted a peerage, being created Marquess of Pembroke in her own right, before marrying Henry the following year and becoming queen consort.
-During his daughter's reign, Boleyn held immense power in the court, but Anne failed to give Henry a son, and instead had a daughter called Elizabeth and two miscarriages.
-Boleyn's other daughter Mary married a soldier called William Stafford in 1534, that created a family scandal leading to her banishment from court.
+During his daughter's tenure as Queen, Boleyn held immense power in the court, however Anne’s marriage to Henry would prove short lived.
+Following the birth of the princess Elizabeth in 1533, Anne suffered two miscarriages, and ultimately did not succeed in providing the King with a son.
+This, compounded by political tensions regarding Henry’s apparent disillusionment with certain aspects of the reformist movement, led to the withdrawal of the King’s favour.
+Her subsequent fall from grace and execution in May of 1536 saw Boleyn stripped of the influence he had enjoyed at court during the three years in which he was the Father-in-law of the King.